osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 - upload files to the repository and its directories, and
 - download files from the repository and its directories.

-However, access to these features should only be available to users who have been granted permission to do so, like the owner of the repository for example.
+Access to these features should only be available to users who have been granted permission to do so, like the owner of the repository for example.
 This is where Oso Cloud steps in!
 Follow along with this tutorial and application code to see how it's done.

 ## Authorization Modeling with Oso Cloud
 When building applications with authorization there are 3 steps that I like to follow first: